akhila0090/End-to-End-Pneumonia-detection-using-MLflow-and-DVC/README.md

 The goal of this project is to develop, track, and deploy a pneumonia detection model using chest X-ray images.
 The model is built using DenseNet121 for high-accuracy feature extraction and classification.
 The entire workflow integrates MLflow for experiment tracking, DVC for data and pipeline management, and AWS CICD for automated deployment.

 ---
 ## 1. Project Setup and Configuration
+- Organized the project with:
-The project is organized with configuration files such as `config.yaml` for all paths and global settings, `params.yaml` for hyperparameters like batch size, learning rate, and epochs.
+  - `config.yaml` for all paths and global settings
+  - `params.yaml` for hyperparameters like batch size, learning rate, and epochs
-Entity classes are created for structured configuration handling, and a Configuration Manager is implemented in `src/config` to load settings.
+- Created entity classes for structured configuration handling.
+- Implemented a Configuration Manager in `src/config` to load settings.
-Components are built for data ingestion, data transformation, model training, and model evaluation.
+- Built components for:
+  - Data ingestion
+  - Base model preperatin
+  - Model training
+  - Model evaluation
-These components are linked into pipelines for automation, with `main.py` used to trigger the pipelines and `dvc.yaml` updated to define the DVC pipeline stages.
+- Linked components into pipelines for automation.
+- Added `main.py` to trigger pipelines and updated `dvc.yaml` to define the DVC pipeline stages.

 ---